 Device Vigilance System Additional Guidance: An Update from Our Devices Team

 While much of the medical device industry is focused on MDR, the MDD is still in effect.
-Bronwyn Kelly from our medical devices team has been following the latest developments on MDD and MDR on behalf of our client companies.
+Our medical devices team has been following the latest developments on MDD and MDR on behalf of our client companies.
 In this article she provides an update on the additional guidance issued by the EU Commission regarding the Device Vigilance System as outlined in MEDDEV 2.12-1 rev. 8.

 On 10th July 2019, the European Commission issued Additional guidance on the EU Medical Device Vigilance system under the current Medical Device Directive.